 When I found myself on the other side of this glass several years ago, I felt so alone, isolated and lost.
 As I began to navigate this realm I discovered that this new world of mental illness was made up of people just like you – moms, dads, pastors, teens, kids, teachers, and so on.
 This was where people lived hidden, going about their day, acting like nothing was wrong trying to hold it all together.
 They pretend they belong on the other side of the glass but inside their mind is tormenting them reminding them they are prisoners.

 Many of you know my story, so I won’t go into it again in this post ( I will lead you here if you haven’t heard my story.)

 Today I want to share with you, my heart…

-I recently conducted a survey asking Christians to share their experiences… here are just a few of the 95 responses I gathered in just under a week.
+I recently conducted a survey asking Christian’s with anxiety to share their experiences… here are just a few of the 95 responses I gathered in just under a week.

 When I asked If you could change one thing about your mental health what would it be…

 - I would love to go back to my old self where I was not so self-aware of everything and worried about every tiny detail that it might turn into anxiety, I wish I was able to let go and be carefree mentally

 - The stigma attached to it.
 The way it’s not socially acceptable for me to be mentally ill.
 The looks, the eye rolls, the “oh just calm downs” or “at least it’s not cancer.”

 - to be able to trust God’s Word and Sovereignty in my life and step out in obedience IN SPITE of the fear and anxiety